Why DNS Privacy is Especially Important

 DNS over HTTPS (DoH)

-One possible benefit from a user standpoint is that since DNS queries can be intermingled with normal web traffic, DoH might prove more difficult to block than DoD and DoT – or at the very least would require blocking the IP addresses of well-known DoH servers, rather than simply the corresponding DoH service port.
+One benefit from a user standpoint is that DNS queries can be intermingled with normal web traffic.
+This makes DoH more difficult to block than DoT ā blocking would require filtering the IP addresses of well-known DoH servers, rather than simply blocking the DoT service port.